MicrosoftDocs/query-docs/query-languages/m/datetime-functions.md

 ---
 # DateTime functions

-These functions allow creation and manipulation of datetime and datetimezone values.
+These functions create and manipulate the datetime and datetimezone values.

 ## <a name="__toc360789041"></a>DateTime